reckbo/hs-aflstats/README.md

 # AFLTables Screen Scraper

-Scrapes the scoring events and player stats from the match pages at `afltables.com`.
+Scrapes the scoring events and player statistics from the match pages at `afltables.com`.

 ## Run

-Edit the `years` key in `afltables.cfg` to set the desired seasons from which to get stats.
+Edit the `years` key in `years.cfg` to set the desired seasons from which to get stats.
 Then run

 ```
-  make  # assumes you have stack installed
+  make  # builds binary, assumes you have stack installed
+  make csvs  # generates csv stats files in _data
 ```

-Output is `_data/scoreEvent.csv` and `_data/playerEvent.csv`.
+Output is `_data/ScoreEvent.csv` and `_data/PlayerEvent.csv`.

-## Todo
+## Dependencies

- - make sqlite db in addition to csvs (use beam?)
+* curl
+* html tidy